GVJM/LC-Kanban_Board/README.md

 ## Description

-Kanban board page built with angular using a node server.
+Kanban board page built with angular using a node server for storing changes.
+I didn't develop the node server!